72chambers/SSRF-via-OpenID-dynamic-client-registration--NO-COLLABORATOR/README.md

 Step 1: Discover the OpenID Configuration (Optional but Recommended for Context) During the login flow, intercept a request to the OAuth server's /auth endpoint.
 Observe parameters like client_id, redirect_uri, scope (including openid), confirming OpenID Connect usage.Send a GET request to the OAuth server's /.well-known/openid-configuration endpoint:text

 Example:
-In Chrome Browser open:
 GET /.well-known/openid-configuration HTTP/1.1
 Host: oauth-<your-oauth-server>.oauth-server.net

 Step 2: Test Basic Client Registration
 In Burp Repeater, craft and send a POST request to the /reg endpoint to register a new client.
-No authentication is required:text
+No authentication is required.

 POST /reg HTTP/1.1
 Host: oauth-<your-oauth-server>.oauth-server.net
 Content-Type: application/json